danielylin/danielylin/README.md

 - 👋 Hi, I’m @danielylin
-- 👀 I’m interested in sports, urban mobility and all things data.
+- 👀 I’m interested in sports, gaming, and urban development.
 - 🌱 I’m currently a Data Scientist at Google.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me: https://www.linkedin.com/in/daniel-y-lin-513b2779/